POS System Credit Card Processing: Without vs. Built-In

 • Can be more complex to manage.

 Choose a POS with processing flexibility.
-FTx POS offers both integrated (built-in) or third-party payment processing.
+FTx POS offers both integrated (built-in) and third-party payment processing.
 We give our customers the flexibility to choose the processing solution that’s right for them.
-Call now for a card processing quote.
-Call 845-397-0492 to chat with an expert.
+Call now for a quote!

 POS Systems without Credit Card Processing: A Closer Look